 The Regional Arts Development Fund (RADF) is a partnership between Queensland Government through Arts Queensland and local government which invests in quality arts and cultural experiences across Queensland based on locally determined priorities.

 RADF promotes the role and value of arts, culture and heritage as key drivers of diverse and inclusive communities and strong regions; and provides training, education and employment opportunities for Queensland artist and local communities.

-Applications are now open for Round 1 of the Regional Arts Development Fund for projects to be undertaken between January and June.
+Applications are now closed for Round 1 of the Regional Arts Development Fund for projects to be undertaken between January and June.

 RADF has changed…

 Arts Queensland has recently introduced some changes to the way the Regional Arts Development Fund (RADF) is managed.